pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         and found only in that monad--=a lthough the primitive passive power is somehow related to the aggregate.

-            {Ent+PPF exclusive of all monads}
+            $Ent+PPF exclusive of all monads$

         -   makes a monad; monads are not embodied ents.

     -   But they comprise passivity which is related to the aggregate of monads which concur in the organic machine.

-            {Dominant monad + organic machine, infinitely composed of org machines} make a corporeal substance, or animal.
+            $Dominant monad + organic machine, infinitely composed of org machines$ make a corporeal substance, or animal.

         -   Leibniz may have hesitated, but he came down for the theory that monads are simple substances, and corporeal substances